wilmixjemin8/CSLASH/README.md

 # CSLASH
 =========

-CSLASH(C/) is a High level programming language like C invented in JAS  and  CDollar by wilmix jemin j.
+CSLASH(C/) is a High level programming language like C invented in JAS  by wilmix jemin j.

 It is Equivalent to C and C# and it is invented in year 2016.
-(Cslash)  is  invented  in CDollar technology.
+(Cslash)  is  invented  in JAS technology.

  It  is   most Advanced  than  CDollar  language.